pypdfium2-team/ctypesgen/README.md

 *ctypes*
 * Rare calling conventions other than `cdecl` or `stdcall` are not supported.

-*pypdfium2-ctypesgen*
-* Non-primitive return pointer types in callbacks are not currently supported.
+* ctypes cannot handle non-primitive return pointer types in callbacks.
 In the future, we may want to add back the `UNCHECKED()` template or similar to replace the type with `c_void_p`.
 See https://github.com/pypdfium2-team/ctypesgen/issues/20

+*pypdfium2-ctypesgen*
 * The DLL class is assumed to be `CDLL`, otherwise it needs to be given by the caller.
 We do not currently support mixed calling conventions, because it does not match the API layer of ctypes.
 * We do not support binding to multiple binaries in the same output file.
 Instead, you'll want to create separate output files sharing the loader template, and possibly use module linking, as described above.